Personalized activity goal

-Reminds you to get up and avoid sitting and staying for too long periods – even on those days when you gain enough daily activity.
+Reminds you to get up and avoid sitting and standing still for too long – even on those days when you gain enough daily activity.
 Being inactive has a negative impact on your blood circulation, metabolism and energy expenditure.

-You will receive an Inactivity Alert in your training computer after 55 minutes of being inactive which will remind you to add active breaks to your daily routines.
-If you continue being inactive for more than one hour, you will see an inactivity stamp in the Polar Flow app and web service.
+After 55 minutes of being inactive your device gives you an Inactivity Alert which reminds you to add active breaks to your daily routines.
+If you continue being inactive for more than one hour, you will see an inactivity stamp in your daily activity data.

-You don´t get any Inactivity alerts during night time.
+You won’t get any Inactivity alerts during night time.